SUMMER LABOR

 Partner organizations

-The Economic Policy Institute (EPI) is a nonprofit, nonpartisan think tank based in Washington, DC, working for the last 30 years to counter rising inequality, low wages and weak benefits for working people, slower economic growth, unacceptable employment conditions, and a widening racial wage gap.
+Based in Washington, DC, the Economic Policy Institute (EPI) is a nonprofit, nonpartisan think tank working for the last 30 years to counter rising inequality, low wages and weak benefits for working people, slower economic growth, unacceptable employment conditions, and a widening racial wage gap.
 We intentionally center low- and middle-income working families in economic policy discussions at the federal, state, and local levels as we fight for a world where every worker has access to a good job with fair pay, affordable health care, retirement security, and a union.

 Based in Chicago, UNITE HERE Local 1 represents more than 15,000 hospitality workers in Chicago and Northwest Indiana.
 Members work in hotels, O’Hare and Midway airports, restaurants, school cafeterias, stadiums, convention centers like McCormick Place and Navy Pier, and casinos.
 It is a union of housekeepers, lunchroom attendants, cooks, bartenders, bellmen, servers, and dishwashers whose members are predominantly women, immigrants, and people of color.
 Local 1 is an affiliate of UNITE HERE, which represents approximately 300,000 workers throughout the United States and Canada and is among the fastest growing unions in the nation.